maciejmakowski2003/maciejmakowski2003/README.md

 ###

-<p align="left">I am studing Computer Science from the Faculty of Computer Science at the AGH UST of Cracow 🏫,<br>in love with traveling 🛫,  tennis 🎾, skiing and <br>programming 💻</p>
+<p align="left">I am studing Computer Science from the Faculty of Computer Science at the AGH UST of Cracow 🏫,<br>in love with traveling 🛫,  tennis 🎾, skiing🎿 and <br>programming 💻 </p>

 ###